 If the solar oven temperature is at 350 degrees, and I have a recipe that calls for a 350 degree oven, then I assume the baking times will be the same, set my timer for the duration indicated in the recipe, and check on the bake at that time, just like I would in a home oven.
 If the temperature is lower, the cooking or baking will take longer.
 Because I need to turn the oven to keep it facing into the sun, I simply check on the dish each time I turn the oven.

-Tips for Cooking and Baking in a Solar Oven
+How to Bake in a Solar Oven

 - Keep the glass and reflective surfaces clean – This may seem like a trivial detail, but since your solar oven uses reflection to focus the sun’s rays into the cooking box, the cleaner the reflective surfaces, the better the reflection.
 I regularly wipe the surfaces down with vinegar and water.